phnmnl/workflow-demo/README.md

 In the previous command we use the `-v` argument to specify a directory on our host machine, that will be mount on the Docker container.
 This directory is supposed to contain the [log2_input.xls](https://raw.githubusercontent.com/phnmnl/workflow-demo/master/data/log2_input.xls) file.
 Then we specify the name of the container that we aim to run (*log2transformation*), and the arguments that will be passed to the entry point command.
 We mounted the host direcory under */data* in the Docker container, hence we use the arguments to instruct the R script to read/write the input from/to it.

-You can read more on how to develope Docker images on the Docker [documentation](https://docs.docker.com/).
+You can read more on how to develop Docker images on the Docker [documentation](https://docs.docker.com/).

 ###Share your microservice source code on GitHub

 When you are satisfied with your Docker image, it is good practice to share the Dockerfile and and all of the Docker context on GitHub.
-This can be easly done using some basic git commands.
+This can be easily done using some basic git commands.

 First you need to [create a repository on GitHub](https://help.github.com/articles/create-a-repo/), and to [clone the repository](https://help.github.com/articles/cloning-a-repository/) to your local host.
-Next up, following our previour R-based example, is to copy your Dockerfile and your R script into the repository folder that you just cloned.
+Next up, following our previous R-based example, is to copy your Dockerfile and your R script into the repository folder that you just cloned.

 Then, locate into the repository, and add the files to be tracked.